 Selkirk Rec.
 Complex – 180 Easton Dr, Selkirk, MB R1A 0W6

 LSMHA is the governing body of Minor Hockey in this region and participates in the Hockey Winnipeg Leagues.
 LSMHA’s catchment area is The Rural Municipalities of St Andrews, St Clements and the City of Selkirk.
-There are both Male and Female Programs from age 5-17, registration commences prior to September of each year.
+There are both Male and Female Programs for ages 5-17, registration commences before September of each year.
 LSMHA uses St Andrews CC, East Selkirk Recreation Centre, Selkirk Rec Complex and Selkirk Arena (Barn) for their programs.

 Selkirk Youth Hockey Association